ShaunSpinelli/mikew-client/README.md

 ### Post Project review

+**Summary**

-All features planned for MVP were completed on time.
+All features planned for MVP were completed on time and the client was satisfied with the application.

+**Project Managment**

+Occasionally bugs found there way into the production site.
+By having development branch that was live we could have been able to fully test new features before adding them to the master and fix bugs before merging with master.

 **Future Improvements**